Material Financial Restatement definition

 Material Financial Restatement means an accounting restatement of previously issued financial statements of the Company due to the material noncompliance of the Company with any financial reporting requirement under the securities laws, including any required accounting restatement to correct an error in previously-issued financial statements that is material to the previously-issued financial statements or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.

-Material Financial Restatement means the restatement of one or more previously issued financial statements of the Company, for any period ending after the Effective Date, due to a material error or a series of immaterial errors that are material when viewed in the aggregate of any applicable financial reporting requirements under applicable securities laws.
+Material Financial Restatement means the restatement of one or more previously issued financial statements of the Company, for any period ending after the Effective Date, due to a material error or a series of immaterial errors that could be considered material when viewed in the aggregate of any applicable financial reporting requirements under the securities laws.

 More Definitions of Material Financial Restatement